lasigeBioTM/DiShIn/README.md

 The ssm.py file contains the function and some examples.

-The semanticbase.db contains the entries and teh relations between those entries.
+The semanticbase.db contains the entries and the relations between those entries.

 Each time the semantic base is updated, the preprocessing.sql contains SQL commands required to run before using ssm.py.

+To use an ontology, such as the Gene Ontology, ChEBI or WordNet you just need to convert their entries to the SQL format provided in the file semanticbase.sql

 ## References: